High-redshift transverse BAO measurements with the SDSS quasar catalog: The Data set and Analysis methodology

 \section{The Data set and Analysis methodology}

 High-precision cosmological analyses depend critically on large-scale structure catalogs that account for all potential systematic errors.
-Together with this concern is the construction of an accurate random catalog which mimics the survey's selection function, dataset needed to calculate the 2PACF.

-The LSS quasar catalog\footnote{Downloaded from: \url{https://data.sdss.org/sas/dr16/eboss/lss/catalogs/DR16/}} from the extended Baryon Oscillation Spectroscopic Survey Data Release 16 (eBOSS DR16) serves as a key example of such a resource~\citep{eBOSS:2020mzp}.
+Equally important is the construction of accurate random catalogs that mimics the survey's selection function, which are necessary to compute the 2PACF.
+The SDSS quasar catalog\footnote{Downloaded from: \url{https://data.sdss.org/sas/dr16/eboss/lss/catalogs/DR16/}} from the extended Baryon Oscillation Spectroscopic Survey Data Release 16 (eBOSS DR16) serves as a key example of such a resource~\citep{eBOSS:2020mzp}.
 It was produced specifically for cosmological analyses of BAO and Redshift-Space Distortions (RSD) using 2-point statistics.

 The LSS quasar catalog provides a sample of 343,708 quasars within the redshift range $0.8<z<2.2$, selected for cosmological clustering analyses.
-The sample covers an effective sky area of 4,808 deg$^{2}$.
+The sample covers an effective sky area of $4,808$ deg$^{2}$.
 The catalog is divided into the North and South Galactic Cap (NGC and SGC).
 Both the data and random catalogs\footnote{The random catalog has fifty times more points than the quasar catalog in order to reduce noise~\citep{eBOSS:2020mzp}.} integrate these systematics and include statistical weights to optimize the cosmological measurements.